Stade de la Croix du Prince

 The Stade de la Croix du Prince (/fr/, "Prince's Cross Stadium"), officially known as Stade Albert-Cazenave since 1982, served as Pau's primary stadium until the early 1990s.
 It was the home of Section Paloise from 1910 to 1990 and remains an iconic venue in French rugby history.
 Designed in an English style, with wooden stands inaugurated on 2 October 1913, the stadium was famed for its passionate atmosphere and close proximity to supporters.

 Owned by Section Paloise until 1993, the stadium has since been reduced in capacity but continues to host youth matches.
 Due to safety concerns and financial difficulties, La Section moved to the Stade du Hameau in the 1990s and ultimately sold the Croix du Prince to the local council.

-Despite its decline in the 1990s and the stands' demolition in March 2019, the Stade de la Croix du Prince remains a cherished landmark in Pau, reflecting the rich history and passion for rugby in the region.
+Despite its decline in the 1990s and the stands' demolition in March 2019, the Stade de la Croix du Prince remains a notable historical site in the rugby history of Pau.